coltenthefirst/Image-To-Roblox/README.md

 3. Vercel downloads the image and runs a Python script based on your selection.
 4. A Lua script is generated and sent back to Roblox, where it is processed into parts that resemble the pixels of your image.

-## Cloning Vercel and Github
+## Cloning Vercel and GitHub

-#### Make sure you make a github account and go to https://vercel.com and make a vercel account by connecting your github account to vercel.
+#### Make sure you create a GitHub account and go to [Vercel](https://vercel.com) to create a Vercel account by connecting your GitHub account to Vercel.
 #### Click This:
 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fcoltenthefirst%2Fimage-to-roblox&env=FLASK_APP&envValue=server.py&env=FLASK_ENV&envValue=development&project-name=image-to-roblox&repository-name=image-to-roblox)